 Spaghetti Squash Casserole

-The casserole filling is an easy mix of roasted and shredded spaghetti squash, tasty ground turkey (feel free to swap chicken if you’re still turkey-d out), diced tomatoes, bell peppers, and Italian spices.
+The casserole filling is an easy mix of roasted and shredded spaghetti squash, diced tomatoes, bell peppers, Italian spices, and ground turkey (you can do the Spaghetti Squash Casserole with chicken instead if you prefer).
 All of the ingredients cook together in a single pan, and you can even get a head start by roasting the spaghetti squash up to three days in advance.

 Spaghetti Squash Casserole

 Healthy Spaghetti Squash Casserole with ground turkey, tomatoes, and Italian spices.
 Easy, CHEESY, and a crowdpleaser.
-Low-carb, freezer-friendly recipe!
+Low-carb and gluten-free recipe!